danoseun/hometask-be-template-master/README.md

 ## Further Improvements to be considered

-1. Proper schema validation(e.g using Joi, express-validator or yup) to increase data consistency.
+1. Proper schema validation(e.g using Joi, express-validator or yup) to de-risk the app from accepting untrusted data and increase data consistency.
 2. Setting up proper logging and monitoring to add observability to the server.
 3. API versioning would also make sense.
 It helps in terms of backward compatibility, security and compliance et.c
 4. In production, it would be proper to use secure authentication practices using (JWT Auth) following OWASP principles, Authorization and RBAC(Role Based Access).